 WEST AFRICAN DANCE and CULTURE.

-Since his arrival in the US in 2000, he has been busy dancing, making Senegalese clothing, taking additional English classes, raising a family, helping his family back home and traveling with World Rhythms and Arts Are Essential, Inc. for the Senegal America Project, a cultural educational exchange program.
+Since his arrival in the US in 2000, he has been busy dancing, making Senegalese clothing, taking additional English classes, raising a family, helping his family back home and traveling for the Senegal America Project, a cultural educational exchange program.

 Abdou is a highly charismatic young man.
 He is very responsible and an excellent role model for our US youth on Africa, Senegalese culture, Muslim religion and the arts.

 Abdou is a master teacher of the sabar and djembe dances from Senegal.
 He loves to share Senegalese dances and culture.
 The students will become proficient in the dances and will be able to perform them for their peers.